Affiliate links on Android Authority may earn us a commission. Learn more.

 There are some other important caveats, actually.
 TVs can be picky about the files they play, so you may have to convert video formats like MKV into MP4 via tools like HandBrake.
 Depending on your conversion tools and settings, you risk losing subtitles in the process, and even when everything is working properly, older TVs and streaming devices are sometimes equipped with lethargic USB 2.0.
 You’ll want something with a USB 3.0 connection or better, and ideally your drive will be an SSD.

-If you’ve got your media on a laptop, or your desktop is just that close to your TV, the ultimate option may just be an HDMI cable.
+If you’ve got your media on a laptop, or your desktop is just that close to your TV, the ultimate option may actually be an HDMI cable.
 That lifts all app limits — the only real issue becomes remote control, since no one wants to get out of their seat during the middle of Blazing Saddles to pause it or dismiss unwanted notifications.
 One option is a wireless lapboard.

 Read more: The best video streaming services